Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
 Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, when it comes to weight, a factor that most people underestimate, Passat offers a considerable difference of 10% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Volkswagen does have a slight advantage, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Volkswagen, as well as BMW, with the same average rating of 4.2 out of 5.
-The same official information place Passat as average reliability-wise, and 3 Series is more or less at the same level.That apart, owners of different cars powered by the same engine as Passat rank it on average as 5.0, while the one under the competitor's bonnet gets 3.2 out of 5.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Volkswagen does have a slight advantage, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the BMW badge with 4.1 out of 5.
+Independent research findings rank Passat as average reliability-wise, and 3 Series is more or less at the same level.That apart, owners of different cars powered by the same engine as Passat rank it on average as 5.0, while the one under the competitor's bonnet gets 3.3 out of 5.

 Performance & Fuel economy